 Lining the top of the bright yellow stall is a colourful bounty of coloured penis-shaped waffles, which the store holder eagerly suggested we hold and take photos of.
 Yes, that’s right – A Piece of Gayke is a stall all about penis-shaped foods!

 From penis shaped eclairs to phallic shaped hot dogs (with the sausage cooked into the middle), to the shaped and flavoured waffles dripping with sauce.
 I felt like these foods were better suited for a bachelorette party than in the middle of a marketplace.

 Most of the other people would stop, look and take photos but didn’t buy; so when Sara and I did buy something and as we walked through the market with it, we had many stares, giggles and fingers pointed at us.
 The things you do in order for a good story!

-Sara and I chose to try the cock popsicles (or as I prefer to call it, the cock-block!) to cool us in the humid summer temperatures.
-Made of fresh fruit like passion fruit, berry, or even… peanut, the popsicles cost NT$75 (around AU$3.15).
+Sara and I chose to try the cock popsicle (or as I prefer to call it, the cock-block!) to cool us in the humid summer temperatures.
+Made of fresh fruit like passion fruit, berry, or even… peanut, the popsicle cost NT$75 (around AU$3.15).

 Sara chose a lemon flavoured cock-block which had pieces of lemon zest through it, while I chose the cranberry flavoured which had frozen cranberry pieces throughout.
 They were delicious!

 While we were at the market we also bought a box of two penis shaped waffle eclairs with a sesame and peanut filling to take back home (They are boxed and packaged so there was no problem bringing them back into Australia.)
 I haven’t tasted these yet, but when I do I’ll let you know how they go.